 A “Union Strong” spirit lifted the nearly 650 delegates to PEF’s 41st Annual Convention and swept them through all four days of the event that was held September 15-18 this year.
 The whirlwind of convention activities at PEF conventions can be exhausting, but delegates to this convention, which was held in Albany for the first time, seemed to be even more energized and exhilarated when it ended than when it began.

 Not only did speakers at the event contribute to that energy and sense of purpose, the focus on unity and purpose behind PEF’s PS&T Contract Team dominated business every day, as speakers, delegates and leaders returned to it over and over again.

-No one worked harder to make this event – always the culmination of a year of tireless effort – than Vice President Sharon V. DeSilva and the PEF Convention Committee that included deputy chair Joe Fox, Stephanie Champagne, Sharon Lamb, Ken Ferro, Anna Schrom, Joe Ugino, Gwendolyn Culpepper and Darryl Stevenson.
+No one worked harder to make this event – always the culmination of a year of tireless effort – than Vice President Sharon V. DeSilva and the PEF Convention Committee that included deputy chair Joe Fox, Stephanie Champagne, Sharon Lamb, Ken Ferro, Anna Schrom, Joe Ugino, Gwendolyn Culpepper, Darryl Stevenson and Barbara Corse-Johnson.

 DeSilva – who also chairs and handles PEF’s statewide labor-management efforts, created a PEF member job satisfaction survey that was distributed to all of the delegates in their convention bags.

 “We hope this survey will collect information that helps PEF improve your work life and will lead to productive discussions with representatives at your agencies,” DeSilva wrote on the survey.

 Because this convention was held at Albany’s new Capital Center, located just down the hill from the state Capitol and the Empire State Plaza, the delegates decided to walk up the hill on their Tuesday (Sept.
 17) lunch break to stop on the steps of the NYS Museum for a group photo.